ananfito/100-days-of-code/readme.md

 ### Day 30: September 04, 2022

 **Today's Progress:** Today I continued working building a basic Tetris game using JavaScript.
 I've been following the tutorial ["Code Tetris: JavaScript Tutorial for Beginners"](https://youtu.be/rAUn1Lom6dw) taught by Ania Kubow.
-Today I added functions to freeze, move left, and move right.
+Today I added functions for `freeze`, `moveLeft`, and `moveRight`.

 **Thoughts:** I'm really enjoying this project because it's showing me how various JS concepts were in action.
 A lot of the challenges on fCC and in other places are often done in isolation so it's difficult for a beginner to understand how they work.